We Analyzed the Future Direction of BridgeBio Pharma Inc. (BBIO), Here is What We Found

 BBIO’s Market Performance

-BBIO stocks went down by -7.43% for the week, with a monthly jump of 4.49% and a quarterly performance of 26.75%, while its annual performance rate touched -78.66%.
-The volatility ratio for the week stands at 7.26% while the volatility levels for the past 30 days are set at 8.45% for BridgeBio Pharma Inc. The simple moving average for the period of the last 20 days is -2.65% for BBIO stocks with a simple moving average of -10.68% for the last 200 days.
+BBIO stocks went down by -13.73% for the week, with a monthly drop of -5.25% and a quarterly performance of 14.14%, while its annual performance rate touched -80.31%.
+The volatility ratio for the week stands at 8.34% while the volatility levels for the past 30 days are set at 8.39% for BridgeBio Pharma Inc. The simple moving average for the period of the last 20 days is -8.11% for BBIO stocks with a simple moving average of -12.90% for the last 200 days.

 Analysts’ Opinion of BBIO